Gendarmerie: French influence

+Map of Gendarmeries across the world.

-The use of military organisations to police civilian populations is common to many time periods and cultures.
+The use of military organisations to police civilian populations is common in many time periods and cultures.
 Being a French concept, the French Gendarmerie has been the most influential model for such an organisation.

 Many countries that were once under French rule and influence have a gendarmerie.
 Italy, Belgium, Luxembourg and Austria have had gendarmeries through Napoleonic influence for instance but, while Italy still has the Italian equivalent known as the Carabinieri, with a second more specialized agency called Guardia di Finanza, Belgium and Austria's gendarmeries have merged with the civil police (in, respectively, 2001 and 2005).
 Many former French colonies, especially in Africa, also have gendarmeries.
 The Dutch Royal Marechaussee was created by King William I to replace the French Gendarmerie after French rule ended.

-The national police force of Canada, the Royal Canadian Mounted Police is referred to in French as the Gendarmerie royale du Canada (GRC).
-However the RCMP is a mainly civilian organisation within Public Safety Canada.
-It is not part of the Canadian Department of National Defence, but does have a paramilitary wing and they have been awarded the status of a regiment of dragoons, with a military battle standard displaying their battle honours following service in World War I. Those honours include Northwest Canada, South Africa, The Great War, and the Second World War.
+The national police force of Canada, the Royal Canadian Mounted Police, is referred to in French as the Gendarmerie royale du Canada (GRC).
+However, the RCMP is a mainly civilian organisation within Public Safety Canada.
+It is not part of the Canadian Department of National Defence, but does have a paramilitary wing, and they have been awarded the status of a regiment of dragoons, with a military battle standard displaying their battle honours following service in World War I. Those honours include Northwest Canada, South Africa, the Great War, and the Second World War.

-A common gendarmerie symbol is a flaming grenade, first used as insignia by the French force.
+A common gendarmerie symbol is a flaming grenade, first used as an insignia by the French force.

 Role in modern conflicts

-Gendarmes play an important role re-establishing law and order in conflict areas, a task which is suited to their purpose, training and capabilities.
+Gendarmes play an important role in re-establishing law and order in conflict areas, a task which is suited to their purpose, training and capabilities.
 Gendarmeries are widely used for internal security and in peacekeeping operations, for instance in the former Yugoslavia and in Ivory Coast, Pakistan, sometimes via the European Gendarmerie Force.